clout86/the-read-team/README.md

 you will need bettercap running as well as msfrpcd avail on port 55552, these could be/should be running the test-net `pakemon`

-over-reaching goals of the project; our praxis:
+over-reaching goals of the project:

     User Experience (UX): Make sure that the interface is intuitive.
 Since the project aims to be accessible, the design should guide the user through processes without overwhelming them with information.